VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/README.md

 Slides for Day 1 can be found here: TODO

-If you run into any issues or have any questions/concerns feel free to shoot me an email: tsears@ucsd.edu
+If you run into any issues or have any questions/concerns feel free to shoot me an email: aklie@ucsd.edu